 This is something you can do even without a partner.
 Set up a recurring transfer to put your money into a savings account so you won’t be tempted to spend it.

-You can pick up or order large flat rate boxes at the post office and they currently (1/2020) only cost $18.45 to send.
-If personalizing is not a big thing for you, ordering a care package such as the following on Amazon would also be cheaper.
+You can pick up or order large flat rate boxes at the post office and they currently (11/2021) only cost $21.15 to send.
+If personalizing is not a big thing for you, ordering a gift such as a snack care package on Amazon would also be cheaper.

 Frequently Asked Questions